 We recognise that our colleagues underpin the performance and success of our business and active engagement has never been more important in the current social, economic and political environment.

-• departmental ‘listening groups’ to allow colleagues to give direct feedback from which appropriate action plans can be formulated;
+- Departmental listening groups to allow colleagues to give direct feedback from which appropriate action plans can be formulated

-• review of retention and recruitment challenges, to identify areas for improvement and ensure we remain competitive in the labour market;
+- Review of retention and recruitment challenges, to identify areas for improvement and ensure we remain competitive in the labour market

-• enhancement of the induction process for new colleagues, to help address short-term staff turnover;
+- Enhancement of the induction processfor new colleagues, to help address short-term staff turnover

-• more flexible approaches to working, including hybrid working where appropriate;
+- More flexible approaches to working, including hybrid working where appropriate

-• continued opportunity for all colleagues to become shareholders via the Save As You Earn scheme, to share in the Group’s success.
+- Continued opportunity for all colleagues to become shareholders via the Save As You Earn scheme, to share in the Group’s success.

 In addition, the Board assesses and monitors culture through:

-• reviews of staff survey results and response rates;
+- Reviews of staff survey results and response rates

-• reviews of staff turnover rates;
+- Reviews of staff turnover rates

-• reviews of health and safety data, including near misses;
+- Reviews of health and safety data, including near misses

-• reviews of employee whistleblowing cases;
+- Reviews of employee whistleblowing cases

-• interaction with senior management and workforce; and
+- Interaction with senior management and workforce

-• observation of attitudes towards regulators such as HMRC and HSE, as well as internal and external auditors.
+- Observation of attitudes towards regulators such as HMRC and HSE, as well as internal and external auditors.

 STATEMENT OF COMPLIANCE WITH THE CODEplus

-This Corporate Governance Statement, together with the Nomination Committee Report, the Audit and Risk Committee Report and the Remuneration Committee Report, provide a description of how the principles and provisions of the Code have been applied during 2022.
+This Corporate Governance Statement, together with the Nomination Committee Report, the Audit and Risk Committee Report and the Remuneration Committee Report, provide a description of how the principles and provisions of the Code have been applied during 2023.

-This statement complies with sub-sections 2.1, 2.2(1), 2.3(1), 2.5, 2.7 and 2.10 of Rule 7 of the Disclosure Rules and Transparency Rules of the Financial Conduct Authority.
+This statement complies with subsections 2.1, 2.2(1), 2.3(1), 2.5, 2.7 and 2.10 of Rule 7 of the Disclosure Rules and Transparency Rules of the Financial Conduct Authority.

 ANNUAL GENERAL MEETINGplus

-Our AGM will be held at our Head Office on 11 May 2023.
+Our AGM will be held at our Head Office on 16 May 2024.

 For each proposed resolution, the proxy appointment forms provide shareholders with the option to direct their proxy vote either for or against the resolution or to withhold their vote.
 The proxy form and any announcement of the results of a vote make it clear that a ‘vote withheld’ is not a vote in law and will not be counted in the calculation of the proportion of the votes for and against the resolution.